 One of the best and most eco-friendly methods of mattress disposal is recycling.
 A standard hybrid mattress might contain many different types of materials, including foam, steel, wood, and cotton.

-One of the best ways to get your mattress recycled quickly and efficiently is by hiring a company to do it for you.
+One of the best ways to get your old mattress recycled quickly and efficiently is by hiring a company to do it for you.
 These include:

-Make sure your mattress is free from infestation, any major defects, or permanent discoloration.
+Make sure your used mattress is free from infestation, any major defects, or permanent discoloration.
 Here are a few organizations you might find helpful for mattress donation:

 The above databases are useful, not simply because they provide real-time information about charities and centers near you, but they also let you browse and find causes you’re passionate about.